aditya43/aws/README.md

     * Possibility to group messages for FIFO ordering using `Message GroupId`.
     * Only one worker can be assigned per message group so that messages are processed in order.
     * Message group is just an extra tag on the Message!

+### SQS Extended Client
+- Message size limit is 256kb, how to send large messages?
+This is where `Extended Client` comes into picture.
+- It is available only under `Java Library` at the moment.
+- It leverages `S3` over `SQS Queue`.